Our Library Ambassadors

 What do they do?

 The Ambassadors support and promote the Youth Services Division of the library through volunteering their time, by recruiting other students to attend events, by assisting the Youth Services librarians, and by attending teen programs and assisting with events for the younger patrons.
-Some of the activities the Library Ambassadors have assisted with are the annual children’s Halloween, Christmas, and Valentine’s parties, special author events, receptions, crafts, planning youth programs, gaming, and making recommendations for young adult
+Some of the activities the Library Ambassadors have assisted with are the special children’s holiday parties, author events, receptions, crafts, planning youth programs, gaming, and assisting with the teen newsletter.

 What are the benefits of becoming a Library Ambassador?

-Students who serve as Library Ambassadors help plan programming, meet new people, learn new skills, and are able to use time spent when filling out applications for colleges or jobs.
+Students who serve as Library Ambassadors help plan programming, meet new people, learn new skills, and may count their time as a volunteer when filling out applications for colleges or jobs.
 Volunteer time also counts for National Junior Honor Society and International Baccalaureate program requirements.

 What are the requirements to join?

-Students must have a library card and be in good standing with the library, must attend as many meetings as possible, and must serve at least 10 hours per semester in a volunteering capacity at the library.
+Students must have a library card and be in good standing with the library, must have volunteered in Youth Services for at least one semester, attend as many meetings as possible, and must serve at least 10 hours per semester as a volunteer at the library.
 Library Ambassadors are part of the Auburn Public Library’s outreach program.
 As such they are expected to represent the library within the community and therefore are expected to respect and reflect the values of the library.

 When do they meet?